-At over 3 million square feet, this is the largest federal building in Washington, and the only structure for use by both government and private entities.
+At more than 3 million square feet, this is the largest federal building in Washington, and the only structure for use by both government and private entities.
 A blend of classical and modern architecture, it is also officially the World Trade Center, Washington, D.C.
-The Reagan Building hosts a number of special events and exhibitions throughout the year, in addition to its permanent art collection including a 3-ton, 9-by-3-foot section of the Berlin Wall and dramatic sculptural pieces.
-You'll also be able to see the plans for the Dwight D. Eisenhower Memorial (slated for completion in 2016 on Capitol Hill); as well as the Make it in America and Woodrow Wilson Presidential Memorial Exhibits.
-Free guided tours of the Reagan Building are offered Monday, Wednesday, and Friday at 11.
-There's a food court on the lower level, and a theatrical group, the Capitol Steps, performs works of political satire in the Amphitheater on Friday and Saturday nights at 7:30.
-During the summer months, check out Live!, a free concert series, on Woodrow Wilson Plaza, performed daily from noon to 1:30.
-A farmers' market, with demonstrations by local chefs, takes over the plaza on Friday during the spring and summer.
+The Reagan Building hosts special events throughout the year, in addition to its permanent art collection including a section of the Berlin Wall.
+You'll also be able to see the plans for the Dwight D. Eisenhower Memorial (slated for completion in 2016); as well as the Make it in America and Woodrow Wilson Presidential Memorial exhibits.
+Free guided tours are offered Monday, Wednesday, and Friday at 11.
+There's a food court on the lower level, and a theatrical group, the Capitol Steps, performs satirical works in the Amphitheater on weekends.
+In summer, check out Live!, a free concert series, performed daily from noon to 1:30.
+A farmers' market takes over the plaza on Friday during the spring and summer.